sfarr-epcc/gromacs_bpg/docs/workflow/workflow.rst

   GROMACS has been developed to be forcefield agnostic.
 This means that a large number of different forcefields can be run using GROMACS.
-However, this also means that different forcefields will require slightly different constraints to be defined in their dynamic parameter files.
+However, this also means that different forcefields will require slightly different constraints to be defined in their ".mdp" parameter files.
 You can find more about this in the
   `Force fields in GROMACS<http://manual.gromacs.org/documentation/current/user-guide/force-fields.html>`_ section of the GROMACS manual.